fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 16: Food Futures
 Mostly wrap-up stuff for our last two meetings.
-Monday continues our theme of thinking through the social implications of technological change when it comes to food production and consumption.
+Monday continues our theme of thinking through the social implications of technological change when it comes to food production and consumption, and how new advancements are challenging traditional categories of food.
+Should lab-grown meat be labeled as meat?
+Or is that deceptive?

 ### May 2
 - Megan Poinski, [Technology is revolutionizing food, but how can it be explained to consumers?](https://www.fooddive.com/news/food-tech-explain-marketing/606401/)